Buddenbrock/form-validation.js/README.md

 <!-- @TODO: Add infos for using TYPO3-EXT:recaptcha -->

 For DOM syntax of fields take a look into demo page

+## Coming soon
+- Better and more detailed documentation of use
+- Definition of required fields independent of the validation
+- New validation rules for friendly captcha, email verification, url, date, datetime, time, month, number, range, color, password, password verification and files

 ## Donation
 This is free, open-source software.
 If you'd like to support the development of future projects, or say thanks for this one, you can [donate](https://www.paypal.me/buddenbrock).